TimeBack Analytics MCP Server

 Tool Description

 timeback_get_schema_overview Get an overview of the TimeBack analytics database schema.
 IMPORTANT: This should ALWAYS be your first call when working with the analytics database.
 TIMING: 1-2 seconds typical.
-Returns: - Current database version (for SQL syntax compatibility) - List of all available relations (tables/views) with their descriptions Use this to understand what data is available before diving into specific relations.
-Flow: Call this first → then timeback_get_relation_metadata → then timeback_execute_query
+Returns: - Current database version (for SQL syntax compatibility) - Every available relation (table/view) with its description AND its full column list (each column's name, data type, and description) Because this already includes every column name, type, and description, you have everything needed to write a correct query directly — you do NOT need a follow-up metadata call.
+Always use the exact column names returned here; do not guess or invent column names.
+Flow: Call this first → then timeback_execute_query (use timeback_get_relation_metadata only if you need to re-confirm a single relation).

 timeback_get_relation_metadata Get detailed column metadata for specific database relations (tables/views).
-IMPORTANT: Call timeback_get_schema_overview first to see what relations are available.
+NOTE: This is usually unnecessary — timeback_get_schema_overview already returns every column's name, type, and description for all relations.
+Use this only to re-confirm a single relation's columns in isolation.
 TIMING: 1-3 seconds depending on number of relations (0.5s per relation).
-This returns detailed information about columns including: - Column names - Data types - Comments/descriptions Use this after getting the schema overview to understand the structure of specific tables/views you want to query.
-NOTE: Do NOT include schema prefixes - just use table names (e.g., "students", not "analytics.students").
+This returns detailed information about columns including: - Column names - Data types - Comments/descriptions NOTE: Do NOT include schema prefixes - just use table names (e.g., "students", not "analytics.students").

 timeback_execute_query Execute a SELECT query against the TimeBack analytics database.
 IMPORTANT: Always follow this workflow: 1.
-Call timeback_get_schema_overview to understand available data 2.
-Call timeback_get_relation_metadata to understand column details 3.
-Then call this tool to execute your query TIMING: 2-10 seconds typical.
+Call timeback_get_schema_overview to understand available data — it already returns every relation's columns (name, type, description), so use those exact column names here 2.
+Then call this tool to execute your query (use timeback_get_relation_metadata only to re-confirm a single relation if needed) TIMING: 2-10 seconds typical.
 Complex queries with many JOINs/aggregations: 10-25 seconds.
 Maximize SQL usage: - Use the FULL power of the SQL dialect (CTEs, window functions, subqueries, aggregations, joins, etc.) - Avoid pulling large datasets into memory to do aggregation outside the database. - Complex analytical queries are encouraged - The database version from step 1 tells you what SQL syntax is available Limits: - Only SELECT queries are allowed (INSERT, UPDATE, DELETE, DROP, etc. are forbidden) - Maximum 500 rows returned per query (enforced) - Maximum 25 seconds execution time (enforced at database level) - Queries are automatically validated using PostgreSQL EXPLAIN before execution to prevent timeouts - If result set exceeds limit, 'hasMore' flag will be true NOTE: Do NOT include schema prefixes in queries - the schema is set automatically.
 Just reference tables directly (e.g., "SELECT * FROM students", not "SELECT * FROM analytics.students").
 Best practices: - Add WHERE clauses to filter large datasets - Use aggregations (GROUP BY, COUNT, SUM, etc.) for summary views

 timeback_estimate_query Estimate query execution time using PostgreSQL's query planner (EXPLAIN) WITHOUT executing the query.
 TIMING: 1-2 seconds (planner analysis only, no data scanned).
-This tool uses the database's actual cost-based optimizer to provide accurate estimates based on: - Table statistics (actual row counts) - Index availability and selectivity - Join strategies and costs - Aggregation complexity - Data distribution statistics Use this to: - Plan complex queries before executing them - Decide if a query needs optimization - Set user expectations for long-running operations - Compare different query approaches Returns: - Estimated duration in seconds (based on database planner cost) - Estimated rows returned - Complexity level (low/medium/high) - Query plan operations (Seq Scan, Index Scan, Hash Join, etc.) - Specific optimization suggestions IMPORTANT: This uses real database statistics, making it much more accurate than heuristic estimates.
-Example workflow: 1. timeback_estimate_query → Get real database estimate 2.
+This tool uses the database's actual cost-based optimizer to provide accurate estimates based on: - Table statistics (actual row counts) - Index availability and selectivity - Join strategies and costs - Aggregation complexity - Data distribution statistics Use this to: - Plan complex queries before executing them - Decide if a query needs optimization - Set user expectations for long-running operations - Compare different query approaches Returns: - Estimated duration in seconds (based on database planner cost) - Estimated rows returned - Complexity level (low/medium/high) - Query plan operations (Seq Scan, Index Scan, Hash Join, etc.) - Specific optimization suggestions Example workflow: 1. timeback_estimate_query → Get real database estimate 2.
 If estimate > 15s, refine query based on suggestions 3. timeback_estimate_query → Verify improvement 4. timeback_execute_query → Execute optimized query Best practices: - Always estimate complex queries before executing - Use suggestions to add indexes or filters - Queries estimated >20s may timeout (25s limit)

 timeback_get_sample_data Get sample rows from a specific table or view to understand its data format and content.
 TIMING: 1-3 seconds typical.
 This is useful for: - Seeing what actual data looks like before writing queries - Understanding data formats, value ranges, and patterns - Quick exploration of unfamiliar tables The sample is taken from the first N rows (not random sampling).
 Flow: timeback_get_schema_overview → timeback_get_relation_metadata → timeback_get_sample_data → timeback_execute_query